How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Start

-The start was relatively orderly, with drones buzzing overhead taking photos and many different languages being spoken.
+The start was relatively orderly, with drones buzzing overhead, taking photos and many languages spoken.
 Despite that, all loudspeaker announcements were (only) in French.
 The field spread out pretty quickly.
-My pacing strategy was to use a custom Garmin Workout to keep my pace between 4m50s and 5m00s per kilometre.
-For the entire race.
-Nothing more complicated than that.
+My pacing strategy was to use a custom Garmin Workout to keep my pace between 4m50s and 5m00s per kilometre for the entire race—nothing more complicated.

 With the sunrise occurring at the same time the race started (8:30), the temperature at the start was only 9 (officially 4) degrees Celsius.
-Wearing only my singlet turned out to be insufficient – at least for the first 5km.
+Wearing only my singlet was insufficient – at least for the first 5km.
 In hindsight, I should have worn the official t-shirt on top of my singlet and disposed of it once I’d warmed up.

 10km

-Heading out of the city northwards, largely shaded by buildings, we took a sharp right turn at about 9.5km, exposing us fully to the rising sun as we headed south.
+As we headed north out of the city, shaded mainly by buildings, we took a sharp right turn at about 9.5km, exposing us fully to the rising sun as we headed south.
 I ran the 10km in 48m19s.
-Slightly faster than I wanted (but hopefully not too fast) and on target for a sub-3h30m marathon.
+It’s slightly faster than I wanted (but hopefully not too fast), and I’m on target for a sub-3h30m marathon.

 20km

 As the sun continued to rise, so was the temperature.
-When I finished, it was 24 degrees Celsius/75 degrees Fahrenheit, but for now, it was just pleasant.
-After we had passed the walls of the Medina, the course became less attractive: new subdivisions, light commercial areas, palm trees, occasional gardens.
+When I finished, it was 24 degrees Celsius/75 degrees Fahrenheit, but it was just pleasant for now.
+After we had passed the walls of the Medina, the course became less attractive: new subdivisions, light commercial areas, palm trees, and occasional gardens.

 The road surface was generally good: the roads were wide, and the camber was light.
-It was easy to just roll through and let the kilometres tick over, minimising the effort by running the tangents from the curb to the centre of the road.
-I reached the 20km mark in 1h36m50s.
-Still on my sub-3h30m schedule.
+It was easy to roll through and let the kilometres tick over, minimising the effort by running the tangents from the curb to the centre of the road.
+I reached the 20km mark in 1h36m50s, still on my sub-3h30m schedule.
 I felt good at this stage.
-I was drinking at every support station and by now, bananas were being offered.
+I was drinking at every support station, and by now, bananas were being offered.

 30km

 As the morning wore on, more people were out supporting the event, and more traffic was building up at the periphery.
-At times, cars and scooters appeared on the marathon route, but the roads were still wide enough to accommodate both – the occasional vehicle and us strung-out runners.
-Roundabouts though started to become bottlenecks: some drivers were impatient or frustrated having to wait, leading to some erratic moves and causing concerns for the safety of us athletes.
+At times, cars and scooters appeared on the marathon route, but the roads were still wide enough to accommodate the occasional vehicle and us strung-out runners.
+Roundabouts, though, started to become bottlenecks.
+Some drivers were impatient or frustrated with having to wait, leading to some erratic moves and causing concerns for the safety of us athletes.

-At 26km, I had stopped at a palm tree for a quick pee.
+At 26km, I stopped at a palm tree for a quick pee.
 I hadn’t seen a portable toilet at the previous support station.
-I was still feeling pretty good at 30km which passed in 2h26m07s – slowing ever so slightly with an estimated finish time of 3h25m.
+I was still feeling pretty good at 30km, which passed in 2h26m07s – slowing ever so slightly with an estimated finish time of 3h25m.

 40km

-The next 10km were brutal.
+The following 10km were brutal.
 And I had not seen it coming, given the amount of training I’d done and my experience running 30+ marathons.

 I always vow not to walk during a marathon.
-But for some reason, my resolve was quick to fail me (and as early as 32km).
-I reasoned with myself to walk 2 lamp posts and run 10, and this was my MO pretty much for the rest of the race.
+But for some reason, my resolve quickly failed me (and as early as 32km).
+I decided to walk two lamp posts and run 10, which was my MO for the rest of the race.
 I was hurting and tired (as expected), but I wasn’t in pain.
 It doesn’t seem logical now.

 I always knew I would finish, and by this stage, I’d stopped checking my watch to stay on target.
 I should have.
-The effort I’d put in at the beginning was being negated by my lack of self-drive and will power.
+My lack of self-drive negated the effort and willpower I’d put in at the beginning.
 The 40km couldn’t come soon enough: 3h25m29s was meant to be my finish time.
 But I still had 2km to go.

 Finish